gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Tips in the Analysis Screen
 ^^^^

-When analysis takes more than 5 seconds the Gini Vision Library cycles through tips showing each one for 4 seconds.
+When analysis takes more than 5 seconds the Gini Vision Library cycles through tips, showing each one for 4 seconds.
 The tips are shown on the bottom of the Analysis Screen.
-The tips should help our users achieve better results by offering them advice on how to take good pictures.
+The tips are intended to help our users achieve better results by offering them advice on how to take photos most suitable for analysis.

 Help Screens
 ^^^^

-To aid users in discovering and learning about the features of the Gini Vision Library and how to best use them we added help screens.
+To aid users in discovering and learning about the features of the Gini Vision Library, and how to best use them, we added help screens.
 These can be viewed from the Camera Screen.

-The top right button in the Screen API Camera Activity will now launch the HelpActivity instead of showing the Onboarding Screen.
+The top right button in the Screen API Camera Activity will now launch the HelpActivity instead of showing the Onboarding Screens.

-When using the Component API you need to launch the ``HelpActivity`` manually which requires a ``GiniVisionFeatureConfiguration`` instance.
+When using the Component API, you need to launch the ``HelpActivity`` manually which requires a ``GiniVisionFeatureConfiguration`` instance.

 From the Help Screen the following screens can be reached:

-- Photo Tips Screen -  information about how to take good pictures
+- Photo Tips Screen:  information about how to take good pictures
-- File Import Screen - a guide on how to import files from other apps via "open with"
+- File Import Screen: a guide on how to import files from other apps via "open with"
-- Supported Formats Screen - information about the document formats supported by the Gini Vision Library
+- Supported Formats Screen: information about the document formats supported by the Gini Vision Library

 These screens are configured according to the feature configuration you provided with the ``GiniVisionFeatureConfiguration``.